dhutapratama/docs/sanctum.md

 <a name="sanctum-middleware"></a>
 #### Sanctum Middleware

 Next, you should add Sanctum's middleware to your `api` middleware group within your `app/Http/Kernel.php` file.
-This middleware is responsible for ensuring that incoming requests from your SPA can authenticate using Laravel's session cookies, while still allowing requests from third parties or mobile applications to authenticate using API tokens:
+This middleware is responsible for ensuring that incoming requests from your SPA can authenticate using Lets's session cookies, while still allowing requests from third parties or mobile applications to authenticate using API tokens:

     'api' => [
-        \Laravel\Sanctum\Http\Middleware\EnsureFrontendRequestsAreStateful::class,
+        \Lets\Sanctum\Http\Middleware\EnsureFrontendRequestsAreStateful::class,
         'throttle:api',
         \Illuminate\Routing\Middleware\SubstituteBindings::class,
     ],